mjordan/islandora_workbench_docs/docs/update_media.md

 - Updating the published status of media
 - Updating any plain text fields attached to media (including custom ones!)

+!!! warning
+    Currently, the implementation of the `update_media` routine replaces existing fields of the media that are specified in the CSV file.

 ## Updating files attached to media
 !!! note
     This functionality is currently only supported for media attached to a node.